spacetelescope/slitlessutils/docs/wfss.rst

      - ``str``
      - | the name of the blocking filter.
 For HST instruments, this is to be left blank,
        | or set to ``None``, but is reserved for future development to support JWST
-       | instruments or ACS spectropolarimetry.
+       | instruments or ACS spectro-polarimetry.

 Example WCS File (in csv format)